 Carpet sweepers can be a useful addition to your home.
 They are quiet, easy to use and great for cleaning up small messes.
 Many people also find them useful for maintaining the carpets in a home between weekly vacuuming sessions.

-For readers who don't want to spend £100 on a sweeper, the Leifheit Rotaro S Deluxe is our favourite manual model.
-It's considerably cheaper than the Gtech, but comes with side brushes and the ability to adjust floorhead height.
+For readers who don’t want to spend that much on a sweeper, the Bissell Natural Sweep is our favourite manual model.
+It’s cheaper than the Gtech, but comes with corner brushes and the ability to pickup both larger debris and fine dust.

 Do you have any questions about buying a floor sweeper?
 Or do you want to give some feedback on the carpet sweepers we’ve listed in this article?
 Please use the comment form below!